Last Updated on

 The Final Word

-Raja are one of my favorite pure Muay Thai gloves.
+Raja are one of my favorite pure Muay Thai gloves, right up there with Boon.
 Only Fairtex, the ‘champagne’ of the Muay Thai brands, offers something around the comfort and fit that Raja does, and even then Raja still does it better in terms of the size, comfort, and feel.

 I can’t describe just how comfortable Raja gloves are.
-They are a real pleasure to hit pads, gloves, and spar with.
+They are a real pleasure to hit pads, gloves, and spar with an earlier version of Chrome.
 If you can get a pair of RAJA’s, I absolutely recommend you do, if you can find them, that is.
 Just don’t make it your only pair of gloves as heavy usage will wear these babies out.
 If you want a work horse pair of (cheaper) gloves, go with Twins or Top King or better yet, Fairtex; but if you want something that looks stunning and feels money on your hands, get Raja.
-Just don’t make them your ONLY pair of gloves.\
+Just don’t make them your ONLY pair of gloves.

 They are lovely gloves, yes.